tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

+    * How to handle data filling?

+      * Obviously, if one wants to plot arbitrary HDF5 datasets against each other (as currently possible), data (*i.e.* axes) need to be made compatible.
+      * The original values should always be retained, to be able to show/tell which values have actually been obtained (and to discriminate between not recorded and failed to record, *i.e.* no entry vs. NaN in the original HDF5 dataset)
+      * Could there be different (and changing) filling of the data depending on which "axes" should be plotted against each other? -- Yes, that should be always the case.

     * Which fill modes are relevant/needed?

       It seems that LastNaNFill is widely used as a default fill mode.
 Depending on the origin of the data, additional post-processing (see below) is necessary to have usable data.

       As NoFill does not only not fill, but actually reduce data, "fill mode" may not be the ideal term.
 Other opinions/ideas/names?

-      Given that the :class:`evefile.evefile.Evefile` class provides a faithful representation of the actual data contained in an eveH5 file, one could think of mechanisms to highlight those values that were actually recorded (as compared to filled afterwards).
+      Given that the :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class provides a faithful representation of the actual data contained in an eveH5 file, one could think of mechanisms to highlight those values that were actually recorded (as compared to filled afterwards).
 Would this help to reduce the number of fill modes available?

-    * How to cope with the current practice of applying (dirty) fixes to the already filled data to account for such things as scans using MPSKIP?

-      In case of the MPSKIP scans, this is "faking" an average detector adaptively recording the individual data points.
-Hence, it should probably be represented already on the :class:`evefile.evefile.EveFile` level as such a detector.
-How does this agree with the idea of a "faithful representation" of the eveH5 file contents?

-      Anyway: Is this a fill-mode related topic?
-And where does it belong to?

     * Where/when to apply filling?

-      The :class:`evefile.evefile.EveFile` class contains the data *as read* from the eveH5 file, *i.e.* the not at all filled data for each channel/detector and axis/motor (faithful representation of the eveH5 file contents).
-Hence, filling is a task performed when transitioning to a :obj:`dataset.dataset.Dataset` object with data read from an eveH5 file (and originally stored in an :obj:`evefile.evefile.EveFile` object).
+      The :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class contains the data *as read* from the eveH5 file, *i.e.* the not at all filled data for each channel/detector and axis/motor (faithful representation of the eveH5 file contents).
+Hence, filling is a task the :obj:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` object is responsible for, calling out to the respective classes from the :mod:`controllers <evedata.measurement.controllers>` layer upon setting the data attribute.

-      Is filling always necessary when creating a :obj:`dataset.dataset.Dataset` object?
-Probably yes, as otherwise, plotting will usually not be possible (except detector/motor values *vs.* position count).

     * Will there always be only one fill mode for one dataset?

-      Currently, this seems to be the case for the interfaces (IDL, eveFile) used, although one could probably create multiple datasets with different fill modes (and different channels/detectors and axes/motors involved) from a single ``EveFile`` object.
+      Currently, this seems to be the case for the interfaces (IDL, eveFile) used, although one could probably create multiple datasets with different fill modes (and different channels/detectors and axes/motors involved) from a single :obj:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` object.

-    * How to deal with "lazy loading" combined with filling?

-      For filling any axis, we need to have the position counts of *all* HDF5 datasets (aka :obj:`evefile.data.EveData` objects).
-This seems to contradict the idea of *not* reading all data at once before filling.

-      Of course, if one uses the preferred channel/detector and axis/motor (and there are "established" ways how to determine those if they are not set in the eveH5 file explicitly, though this most probably involves again accessing *all* data), one could only fill those and refill once a user wants to see something different.
-However, this would imply changing the fill mode "on the fly".
-If the original :obj:`evefile.evefile.EveFile` object is gone by then, the relevant information may no longer be available, resulting in reimporting the data from the original eveH5 file.

     * How to deal with monitors?